 LSM works with trained campus staff through our relationship with the Graduate & Faculty Ministries division of InterVarsity Christian Fellowship USA, the Coalition for Christian Outreach, and other campus ministries (such as Grad Resources, Christian Union, and Cru), to place, train, and resource law school campus staff that serve our law fellowships.
-In Seattle, local lawyers have praised the InterVarsity staff team that has "helped change [the] relationship to the students-they are a key part of our ministry now," said one lawyer.
-LSM has taken an active role in training, supporting, and connecting these staff workers with local attorneys and student leaders.
+In Seattle, local lawyers have praised the InterVarsity staff team that has "helped change [the] relationship to the students-[law students] are a key part of our ministry now," said one lawyer.